odea-project/qAlgorithms/README.md

 Some things to keep in mind:
 * currently, reading in data which contains MS2 spectra crashes the program.
   We are working on resolving this issue at the moment.
-* qAlgorithms can process both profile data and centroided data.
+* `qAlgorithms` can process both profile data and centroided data.
 When using centroided data, it is not possible to estimate an individual uncertainty for centroids, which leads to less accurate results.
 Where possible, process profile mode spectra instead.
 * **Expanding on the above point, current tests indicate that pre-centroided** **data can not be processed with high reliability.
 If at all possible, use** **only profile mode spectra.
 The centroid error is only marginally dependent on m/z, leading to inaccurate binning.**
-* Check out the [Wiki page](https://github.com/odea-project/qAlgorithms/wiki/Questions-regarding-the-use-of-qAlgorithms) for more details on using qAlgorithms.
+* Check out the [Wiki page](https://github.com/odea-project/qAlgorithms/wiki/Questions-regarding-the-use-of-qAlgorithms) for more details on using `qAlgorithms`.
 * If you do not specify which results you want, no output will be written.
 * If the program crashes, check if your problem matches one of the known bugs on our [issues page](https://github.com/odea-project/qAlgorithms/issues).
 If a workaround exists,